nammenam/neuromorphics/paper/thesis.typ

 === Shortcomings

 #serif-text()[ The "engineering path" was undeniably successful.
 By ignoring biological constraints, we created models that could master Go, fold proteins, and generate human-like text.
 However, this success was achieved through brute force.
 By effectively simulating neural networks on hardware that was never designed for them, we have run into a new set of fundamental walls.
-The very divergence that allowed Deep Learning to thrive—separating the software from the hardware—has now become its greatest liability.
+The very divergence that allowed Deep Learning to thrive---separating the software from the hardware---has now become its greatest liability.

 1. The Von Neumann Bottleneck